 While the Application Instructions present three options for budgeting indirect costs, there are only two places to enter those details in eGrants.
 Applicants who chose to use the Corporation Fixed Percentage will enter the line item details in Section III.A.
-Applicants who have a Federally Approved Indirect Cost Rate or are using a De Minimis Rate will enter the line item details in Section III.B.
-Additionally, applicants using a Federally Approved Indirect Cost Rate or a De Minimis Rate must enter the details of their indirect cost rate in eGrants, following these Instructions.
+Applicants who have a Federally Approved Indirect Cost Rate or are using a De Minimis Rate will enter the line item details in Section III.B..
+Please see the AmeriCorps eGrants Indirect Cost Rate (IDCR) User Instructions.

-A. CNCS-Fixed Percentage Method

-Five/Ten Percent Fixed Administrative Costs Option
+A. CNCS-Fixed Percentage Method Five/Ten Percent Fixed Administrative Costs Option

 The CNCS-fixed percentage rate method allows you to charge administrative costs up to a cap without a federally approved indirect cost rate and without documentation supporting the allocation.
-If you choose the CNCS-fixed percentage rate method (Section IIIA in eGrants), you may charge, for administrative costs, a fixed 5% of the total of the CNCS funds expended.
+If you choose the CNCS-fixed percentage rate method (Section III.A. in eGrants), you may charge, for administrative costs, a fixed 5% of the total of the CNCS funds expended.
 In order to charge this fixed 5%, the grantee match for administrative costs may not exceed 10% of all direct cost expenditures.

-1. To determine the maximum CNCS share for Section III: Multiply the sum of the CNCS funding shares of Sections I and II by 0.0526.
+- 1. To determine the maximum CNCS share for Section III: Multiply the sum of the CNCS funding shares of Sections I and II by 0.0526.
 This is the maximum amount you can request as Corporation share.
 The factor 0.0526 is used to calculate the 5% maximum amount of federal funds that may be budgeted for administrative (indirect) costs, rather than 0.0500, as a way to mathematically compensate for determining Section III costs when the total budget (Sections I + II + III) is not yet established.
-Enter this amount as the CNCS share for Section III A.

-2. To determine the Grantee share for Section III: Multiply the total (both CNCS and grantee share) of Sections I and II by 10% (0.10) and enter this amount as the grantee share for Section III A.

-3. Enter the sum of the CNCS and grantee shares under Total Amount.
+Enter this amount as the CNCS share for Section III A. - 2.
+To determine the Grantee share for Section III: Multiply the total (both CNCS and grantee share) of Sections I and II by 10% (0.10) and enter this amount as the grantee share for Section III A. - 3.
+Enter the sum of the CNCS and grantee shares under Total Amount.